Territorial Army and Reservist Injury Compensation Claims

 For those whose injury or illness was due to service after 5 April 2005 claims are made through the AFCS.

-There are no time limits for claiming under the WPS but Claimants must be no longer serving as reservists.
+There are no time limits for claiming under the WPS but claimants must be no longer serving as reservists.

-Does the claim cover any expenses incurred?
+Can I claim for any expenses I incurred?

 The AFCS does not allow claims for expenses incurred, for example costs associated with getting to medical appointments.
-As these may add up to considerable sums it is recommended that Claimants also make a personal injury claim through a civil Court in addition to their AFCS claim.
+As these may add up to considerable sums it is recommended that claimants also make a personal injury claim through a civil Court in addition to their AFCS claim.

 The civil claim would need to be started within three years of sustaining the injury.